Investments

 Consultation

-Read the NSW Sustainable Communities Program: What We Heard Consultation Report (PDF 862.38KB) to learn how community input is being used.
+Read the NSW Sustainable Communities Program: What We Heard Consultation Report.
+(PDF 862.38KB)

-- Funding: different investment rounds and grant sizes that support a range of social and economic needs and priorities, and enable a wide range of potential applicants and projects to be supported
+- Funding: investment rounds and grant sizes that support a range of social and economic priorities

-- Process: eligibility and application requirements are proportional to the nature and size of support being sought
+- Process: eligibility and application requirements proportionate to the size and nature of support

-- Support: supporting potential applicants, including early feedback on eligibility and clarifying how both agricultural and other industries can access support
+- Support: improved applicant support, including early eligibility feedback and clarifying how both agricultural and other industries can access funding.

-This consultation complements other available evidence to ensure that funding is targeted where it is most needed.
-Other evidence considered in the design the NSW Sustainable Communities Program includes:
+This consultation complements other evidence to ensure funding is targeted where it’s most needed, including:

-- community adjustment assistance principles set out in the Australian Government’s Restoring Our Rivers Framework
+- community adjustment assistance principles in the Australian Government’s Restoring Our Rivers Framework

 - information and advice on anticipated water recovery impacts